speakeztech/mlir-tutorial/docs/tutorials/08-verifiers.md

 ✅ **Verification is economic leverage** - 10 minutes writing a verifier saves hours of debugging throughout the project's lifetime.
 By enforcing invariants through verification, "passes [can be] simpler because they can rely on the invariants to avoid edge case checking."
 This is investment that reduces downstream complexity

 ✅ **Strictness vs flexibility is a deliberate trade-off** - Jeremy's tutorial demonstrates progression from `SameOperandsAndResultElementType` (flexible, allowed mixed poly/tensor semantics) to `SameOperandsAndResultType` (strict, uniform types).
-This choice involves "reducing expressiveness to gain stronger guarantees"—accepting constraints on programs to gain confidence in transformations
+This choice involves "reducing expressiveness to gain stronger guarantees", accepting constraints on programs to gain confidence in transformations

 ✅ **Verification enables conciseness elsewhere** - Once type inference is available through traits, assembly format can be "simplified...so that the type need only be specified once instead of three times."
 Verification investments pay off in improved developer experience